thapawan/Medial-Axis-Transform/README.md

 The repository contains a notebook to extract river centerline and width with sample data and results.

 ## Installation of required packages
-For jupyter notebook, ArcGIS Pro and Google Colab notebook use this command: install required libraries if not installed by uncommenting it:
+For Jupyter notebook, ArcGIS Pro and Google Colab notebook use this command: install required libraries if not installed by uncommenting it:

 #!pip install geopandas